n3s7or/symfonycasts-scraper/ReadMe.md

 Q: Do I need credentials to get links from a free course?

-A: So far you do.
+A: No, you don't, but remember to add the free argument

+Q: Did you just invented these FAQ?

+A: Yes....

 Q: ...?